Showing posts with label Building. Show all posts

 A view of the pyramid across the M60

-The Stockport Pyramid had been home to the Co-operative Bank until 2018 and the building had been empty since then.
+The Stockport Pyramid was home to the Co-operative Bank until 2018 and the building has been empty since then.

 Views of the Stockport Pyramid on 11th August 2020